MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-objective-c/index.md

 ---

 # Binding iOS Libraries

-_How to make iOS native libraries (and CocoaPods) accessible in Xamarin apps._

 Follow these links to learn about binding Objective-C libraries and CocoaPods for Xamarin.iOS and Xamarin.Mac: